 What appealed to me was their light but still highly pigmented formula.
 I’ve read some reviewers complaining about it feeling heavy and tacky on the skin?
 But once it’s blended I can barely feel it on and it has never broken me out during months of use.
 But this could absolutely be due to skin type: if your skin tends to be very oily, maybe stick to powders.

 When you buy kits, you’re always a bit skeptic that you will love and get use of every single product and shade.
 But the colors selected for the Smashbox L.A.
-Lights To Go-kit was very well thought out, and includes their most popular shades which will suits right about any skin type.
+Lights To Go-kit was very well thought out and includes their most popular shades which will suit right for any skin type.
 I couldn’t be more happy with this purchase, as I’ve gotten use of all four shades on a daily basis!

-This is my favorite of the bunch and the one I’ll be absolutely, without a doubt, stocking up on the full size!
+This is my favorite of the bunch and the one I’ll be absolutely – without a doubt – stocking up on the full size!
 This is my perfect “no-blush-blush”.
-It’s described as Warm Coral, but is a very unique shade with the perfect balance of pinks and browns.
-It’s subtle with a tiny bit of shimmer/sheen, and works just as good as a highlighter for some as it does as a blush.
+It’s described as Warm Coral but is a unique shade with the perfect balance of pinks and browns.
+It’s subtle with a tiny bit of shimmer/sheen and works just as good as a highlighter for some as it does as a blush.
 It gives your complexion warmth rather than pink flush.
-It truly lives up to it’s name and it’s been my go-to blush ever since I got it!
+It truly lives up to its name and it’s been my go-to blush ever since I got it!

 One that’s similar to this one, and that I hope to add to the collection is the color ‘Mulholland Mauve‘.
 Which is a rose nude, more matte, and a little deeper in color than the Silver Lake Sunset.
 It’s worth taking a look at if you love this one.